BigBang1112/tmwrr/README.md

 TMWRR is designed to run seamlessly in case of master server shutdowns or any other long-term future problems.
 Anyone is also able to host their own instance.

+## Dependencies

+These are the main dependencies of TMWRR that make this possible.

+### ManiaAPI.NET

+TMWRR heavily depends on the ManiaAPI.NET v2 library capabilities, which does the abstraction behind the Trackmania internal/external web APIs.

+### Revalidate

+Used for replay validation.
+TBD

+### Discord.NET 4

+Version 4 is freshly developed and expected to be maintained for multiple years.

 ## Tests

 Major issue with WRR v2 is the lack of testability, which contributed to huge uncertainty.
 TMWRR aims to have testable code with very high coverage.

-## ManiaAPI.NET

-TMWRR heavily depends on the ManiaAPI.NET v2 library capabilities.

 ## Legacy WRR and TMWR v2